matthewmueller/rfcs/text/0000-client-generators.md

 # Detailed design

 While we both want to support TypeScript and other languages as generator implementations, it's clear that we can't provide the same convenience for other languages as for TypeScript.
-As our CLI is also implemented in TypeScript, we can for example directly pass in a `graphql-js` schema object to the specific generator.
+As our CLI is also implemented in TypeScript, we can e.g. directly pass in a `graphql-js` schema object to the specific generator.
 This is not possible for the other languages, where we need to find a language agnostic format, which will be SDL.
 However, as TypeScript is a major use-case, it still makes sense to provide a dedicated TypeScript API while having a language-agnostic API as a fallback.

 In the following we discuss how generators are being **configured** from the `prisma.yml` and how the **generator resolution** works.
 We will also explore, how the  **interface ** of a generator looks like, how a generator can be **packaged and installed** and how **arguments** can be passed in to a generator.

 Until now, generators have only been responsible for generating the code, but not saving it to the filesystem.
-In order to be more flexible and support folders and files as output, this responsibility will from now on be delegated to the individual generator.
+Non-TypeScript generators will be responsible for writing to the filesystem on their own.
+The TypeScript-based generators however will just need to return a Map of file name and file content, which will be written to the file system.